gadenbuie/countdown/quarto/README.md

 #### Document-level Options

-Document level options can be specified by placing in the document's header:
+Document-level options can be specified in the document's header using a YAML key-value format:

 ```yaml
 ---